-- HL course covers extra depth and breadth through additional and extension topics - Examination duration and questions differ - HL course has 6 lessons per week, whereas SL has 4 lessons.
+- HL course covers extra depth and breadth through additional and extension topics - · Examination duration and questions differ

 There are two different methods used for assessing the economics course.
 The external assessment at HL consists of three papers and accounts for 80% of the total.
 At SL two papers account for 70% of the total.